-A T&P valve monitors the pressure in the heater, and the water temperature at the top of the heater.
-If the pressure in the heater becomes excessive (>7 bar) or the water temperature is too high (>97°C), the valve will open.
+A T&P valve monitors the water pressure in the water heater and the water temperature at the top of it.
+If the pressure in the water heater becomes excessive (> 7 bar) or the water temperature is too high (>97°C), the valve will open.
 The hot water will immediately flow out of the heater.
-Because the water heater is under water supply pressure, cold water will automatically flow into the heater.
+Because the water heater is under water supply pressure, cold water will automatically flow into it.
 The valve remains open until the unsafe situation has been averted.
 A connecting point for a T&P valve is standard on the water heater.
 See paragraph '3.6.3 Hot water side'.